+Sometimes you may not always want to drive or fly.
+You may want to take the bus.
+Some cities may have a lot of commuter or inter-city bus services.
+Greyhound by far is the most popular.
 You may be asking yourself if you should book a Greyhound bus ticket you your next travel destination.
-I recently rode the Greyhound bus for the 1st time in over ten years.
+A couple of years ago, I rode the Greyhound bus for the 1st time in over ten years.
 I needed to get to a conference in another city and I didn’t want to worry about driving, so I figured that I should try Greyhound.
+The trip was from Atlanta to Charlotte, so the bus route was a straight shot.
 Overall, the experience was a good one.
 There were a few things that were different from what I remember.

 Let’s start off with the basics.
-Each customer can check one bag for free when you book a Greyhound bus ticket.
+Each customer can check one bag for free when they book a Greyhound bus ticket.
 If the customer needs to check a 2nd bag, it would only cost $20.
-That’s cheaper than most airlines.
+That’s cheaper than most airlines when it comes to extra baggage.
 You are also allowed one carry-on item.
 As long as the item fits under your seat or in the top bin, you’re good.
 Check out the link below if you are considering a new bag.

 Greyhound does not have assigned seating.
-I’d get to the bus station an hour before you are supposed to leave.
+I’d get to the bus station an hour before your departure time.
 They do offer priority boarding for an additional cost.
 With priority boarding, a rider can board the bus before the other customers.
-Some folks may want to do that, but I’ll just get there early.
+Some folks may want to do that, but I’ll just get to the Greyhound terminal early.
 Next, I’m going to discuss the pros of Greyhound.

 I was able to book a Greyhound bus ticket from Atlanta to Charlotte for $45 round trip.
 That’s a hell of a deal.
-That was cheaper than getting a rental car.
-Before booking with Greyhound, I checked the price on the Mega Bus website.
+I purchased my bus tickets online.
+The bus fare was cheaper than getting a rental car or using Amtrak.
+Before booking with Greyhound, I checked the price on the Megabus website.
 The ticket was about $20 more on there.
+I also checked different bus routes and times.
 It also didn’t hurt that I booked my ticket a month before my trip either.
-The earlier that you book your ticket, the cheaper that it will be.
+The earlier that you buy your bus ticket, the cheaper that it will be.

 The seats were much bigger on the Greyhound bus than I remembered.
 I used to ride the bus back and forth between Savannah and Atlanta when I was in college all the time.
 The seats were not as nice back then as they are now.
 They were smaller and rougher.
 The seats on the two buses that I rode felt good and were much more spacious than they used to be.
-I was a little shocked at how comfortable the Greyhound bus seats were.
+They had a good amount of legroom.
+Passengers will enjoy having the bigger seats on the bus.

-Greyhound now offers Wi-Fi on their buses, to me that was a big deal.
-It was also free.
-I didn’t have to pay for it like you do when you are flying.
+Greyhound now offers free Wi-Fi on their buses, to me that was a big deal.
+Let me say that again.
+Greyhound now has free Wi-Fi.
+You don’t have to pay for it like you do when you are flying.
 I was able to work on blog posts and check e-mails when I was going to and from Charlotte.
 That was clutch for me.
 Overall, the Wi-Fi worked pretty well.
 It was faster when we were near bigger cities, but the good thing is that it worked.
 It’s good to see that Greyhound is keeping up with the times.

 Both of the buses that I rode on were surprisingly very clean.
 In the past, I’ve seen gum and stains on the floors and the windows.
 I didn’t see any of that this time.
 The seat, the aisles, and the windows were clean.
 Greyhound has stepped their game up and that’s a good thing.